 We all love a good statistic.
 They’re easy to digest and serve as a powerful way to back up the message you’re trying to convey.
 Again, Canva is a great tool for creating these.

-You may have seen the series of images that you can flick through (see an example below of a slider I created for this article).
-Some say these are the new infographic and they are a great way to break down complex information or steps from your article.
-They are pretty simple to do, all you need is a PDF which you upload as a file.
+Carousels are a brilliant way to break down complex information.
+They are pretty simple to do, and there are loads of Canva templates you can start with.
+Make sure you save it as a PDF rather than a series of images.
 Note that this only works in the desktop version of LinkedIn.
 Here are some simple instructions on how to upload a PDF to a LinkedIn post.